-Meet Liz Baird, Director of Education at the North Carolina Museum of Natural Sciences, who works to give people fresh eyes to the world around them and to build excitement for science and nature.
-Click on the images above to hear Liz talk about her job, or read the full text of Liz's interview below to learn more about her job.
+Liz Baird is Director of Education at the North Carolina Museum of Natural Sciences, who works to give people fresh eyes to the world around them and to build excitement for science and nature.
+Read the full text of Liz's interview below to learn more about her job.

 What is your title?